energietransitie/needforheat-boiler-monitor-hardware/README.md

 * [Credits](#credits)

 ## General info
-This repository contains the open hardware designs files for the NFH Boiler Monitor.
-It also includes a `docs` folder with recent Kicad files and 3D designs.
+This repository contains the open hardware designs files and production files for the NFH Boiler Monitor.
+It also includes a `docs` folder with the recent Kicad files.

 For the associated firmware that you can run on this device, please see [Twomes boiler BASE firmware](https://github.com/energietransitie/twomes-boiler-base-firmware).